How the SmallCapData Screener Works

 The exact weighting, thresholds, and indicator combinations are proprietary and are periodically refined based on backtesting results.

-Step 3: Composite Score & Ranking
+Step 3: Signal Ranking

 Step 4: Reference Levels